DamirDenis-Tudor/ktor-server-rabbitmq/README.md

 ## Overview

-- `kabbitmq` is a Ktor plugin for RabbitMQ that provides access to all the core functionalities of the Java RabbitMQ Client library.
+- `kabbitmq` is a Ktor plugin for RabbitMQ that provides access to all the core functionalities of the `com.rabbitmq:amqp-client` library.
 It integrates seamlessly with Ktor's DSL, offering readable, maintainable, and easy-to-use functionalities.